 'If you have special occasion plates you only use once or twice a year, taking up valuable space, try incorporating that into your daily life.
 If it's special and sparks joy, why only use it once a year?
 Treat your daily meal like a special occasion for a joy-sparking meal.'

 3. Keep counters as clean and clear as possible

-When it comes to small kitchen ideas, Marie suggests that leaving your counters clean is one of the most important things to remember.
+When it comes to organizing kitchen countertops, Marie suggests small kitchen ideas that leave them clean is one of the most important things to remember.
 'It helps make the space feel larger and with more room to breathe,' she says.

 'One easy way is to clear the area on counters or around the sink and stovetop, and place bottles and spices in the cupboard.
 When you have less items on the counter, it's much easier and faster to clean your kitchen too.'

 4. Discard unused kitchen appliances

 We're all a little guilty of letting unused appliances consume our drawers; however, Marie suggests it's time we let them go – whatever the size of your kitchen.
 'If you have small appliances like a mixer or a bread maker that hasn't been used in over a year, it likely doesn't spark joy in your life anymore,' she says.